A Visit from the Old Mistress

-A Visit from the Old Mistress is an 1876 painting by the prominent 19th-century American artist Winslow Homer.
-It was one of several works that Homer is thought to have created during a mid-1870s visit to Virginia, where he had served for a time as a Union war correspondent during the Civil War.
+A Visit from the Old Mistress is an 1876 painting by the American artist Winslow Homer.
+It was one of several works that Homer is thought to have created during a mid-1870s visit to Virginia, where he had served for a time as a Union war correspondent during the American Civil War.
 Scholars have noted that the painting's composition is taken from Homer's earlier painting Prisoners from the Front, which depicts a group of captive Confederate soldiers defiantly regarding a Union officer.
-Put on display in the northern states for a northern audience, A Visit from the Old Mistress, along with Homer's other paintings of black southern life from the postbellum period, has been praised as an "invaluable record of an important segment of life in Virginia during the Reconstruction."
+Put on display in the northern states for a northern audience, A Visit from the Old Mistress, along with Homer's other paintings of black southern life from the Reconstruction era, has been praised as an "invaluable record of an important segment of life in Virginia during the Reconstruction."

 General

 Subject and message

-The left side of the painting shows three black women dressed in torn clothes, one of whom is sitting, one of whom is standing holding a black baby, and the third of whom is standing in the middle of the composition.
+The left side of the painting shows three Black women dressed in torn clothes, one of whom is sitting, one of whom is standing holding a Black baby, and the third of whom is standing in the middle of the composition.
 They face an old white woman (the titular Old Mistress) dressed in a widow's black dress with a white lace collar, standing upright and looking evenly at the other subjects.
-The scene takes place in the cabin belonging to the black women, even though an alternate title of the piece would place it in the mistress's kitchen.
-The intended tone of the painting is debated by art historians, with earlier writers suggesting a level of "humor" inherent in the composition, and later commentators insisting that the composition is either intended to relate a message of stubborn resistance on the part of the former slaves to their former mistress, or to create an infantilized and harmless image of recently-emancipated blacks.
+The scene takes place in the cabin belonging to the Black women, even though an alternate title of the piece would place it in the mistress's kitchen.
+The intended tone of the painting is debated by art historians, with earlier writers suggesting a level of "humor" inherent in the composition, and later commentators insisting that the composition is either intended to relate a message of stubborn resistance on the part of the former slaves to their former mistress, or to create an infantilized and harmless image of recently emancipated Blacks.